Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: Introduction

 Classical experimental design is a rich and well-developed area of statistics, offering tools such as leverage scores, Fisher information, and optimality criteria including A-, D-, and E-optimality, which have been successfully applied across many scientific domains (see~\cite{F13, pukelsheim2006optimal}).
 In recent years, many of these techniques have been brought into the setting of PDE-based inverse problems, particularly within the framework of optimal design (see the reviews~\cite{A21, HJM24}).
-Yet, the direct transfer of experimental design principles to PDE-based problems is not straightforward; it introduces several distinctive challenges. \begin{itemize} \item {\em Structure induced by PDEs.} Classical design methods are largely generic and independent of specific models, but PDE-constrained inverse problems possess rich structural features that impose constraints while also offering opportunities.
+Yet, the direct transfer of experimental design principles to PDE-based problems is not straightforward; it introduces several distinctive challenges. \begin{itemize} \item {\em Structure induced by PDEs.} Classical design methods are largely generic and independent of specific models, but PDE-constrained inverse problems possess rich structural features, { commonly expressed as a tensorized structure,} that impose constraints while also offering opportunities.
 Effective experimental design must respect and, if possible, exploit these structures. \item {\em Efficiency over optimality.} Many design strategies seek an ``optimal" subset of experiments.
-In PDE-based settings, efficiency often takes precedence: Given the high computational and experimental costs, the aim is to obtain informative data quickly rather than achieve exact optimality. \item {\em Cost of data acquisition.} Traditional experimental design often assumes that all candidate data are already available for evaluation.
-By contrast, in PDE-based inverse problems, each data point may be expensive to generate, whether computationally or experimentally.
-This raises issues of sample complexity and calls for design strategies that account for acquisition costs. \end{itemize} These considerations indicate that classical methods for experimental design needed to be adapted in order to make them effective for PDE-based inverse problems.
+In PDE-based settings, efficiency often takes precedence: Given the {potentially} high {computational costs associated to the PDE forward problem, the optimality requirement for data may be relaxed to some degree in favour of a more efficient data selection step. } {This distinction lies at the heart of the disparity of quantitative design and qualitative design.} \item {\em Cost of data acquisition.} Traditional experimental design often assumes that all candidate data are already available for evaluation.
+By contrast, in PDE-based inverse problems, each data point may be expensive to generate {experimentally, whether in real world experiments or simulations, which} raises issues of sample complexity and calls for design strategies that account for acquisition costs. \end{itemize} These considerations indicate that classical methods for experimental design needed to be adapted in order to make them effective for PDE-based inverse problems.

 The apparently unrelated research direction of {\em randomized numerical linear algebra} (RNLA) has developed rapidly in recent years~\cite{martinsson2020randomized,mahoney2011randomized}.
 Originally motivated by large-scale data problems in machine learning and internet applications such as recommendation systems, RNLA methods emphasize efficiency, trading some accuracy for scalability through randomization.
 The RNLA philosophy resonates with the goals of experimental design for PDE inverse problems, where efficiency is a more pressing concern than exact optimality.